 How to Apply to Graduate Studies in Spanish

-Prospective students for the MA, MAT or Dual MA programs should:
+Prospective students for the MA or Dual MA programs should:

 - Have an undergraduate major in Spanish or

 - Have a Spanish minor with at least 20 semester hours of credit beyond the intermediate level and a record of study in a Spanish-speaking country or

 - Be heritage or native speakers of the Spanish language.

 - Note: Applicants who do not meet these requirements may be admitted in exceptional circumstances.

 The department looks for a minimum undergraduate GPA of 3.0 both overall and in Spanish.

 To apply: you will need to route your materials in two directions: